guillemsrr/zitro-test/README.md

 ```

 ### ResponsiveWidget:
-Right now this component only handles the bottom anchor, but it can be extended to handle other anchors.
+Right now this component only handles the bottom anchor, but it can be extended to handle others.

 ```ts
 updateAlignment(isLandscape: boolean) {